lwittchen/lwittchen.github.io/index.md

 # Education

-- Degree sought: Master of Science from University of Duisburg-Essen (2016/04 - present)
-  - Degree course: Energy and Finance (Avg. grade: 1.5)
+_2016/04 - present_ - Degree sought: Energy and Finance (M.Sc.) from University of Duisburg-Essen (Avg. grade: 1.5)
-  - Including exchange Semester at the Norwegian School of Economics (2017/08 - 2017/12)
+_2017/08 - 2017/12_ - Exchange Semester at the Norwegian School of Economics

-- Bachelor of Engineering from University of Applied Science Dortmund (2012/09 - 2016/03)
-  - Degree course: Energiewirtschaft / Energy Economics (Avg. grade: 1.3)
+_2012/09 - 2016/03_ - Energiewirtschaft (B.Eng.) at University of Applied Science Dortmund (Avg. grade: 1.3)

 * * *